Side Menu Begins

 If Not Passed

-• Approximately $9 million in budget reductions would be required.
+• Approximately $9 million in budget reductions could be required.

 • Reductions would affect staffing levels, student programs, and operations.